Why Buy A Desktop Humidor?

 Buy The Right Size

 Finally, avoid buying a smaller desktop humidor just because it’s more affordable.
 Instead, think about the long-term investment and the ultimate cost involved.
-If you buy a humidor with a capacity that will eventually be too low for your future collection, you may have to buy another, larger humidor.
+If you buy a humidor with a capacity that will eventually be too low for your future collection, you’ll likely have to buy another, larger humidor anyway.

-We prefer not to leave all our proverbial eggs in one basket and depend on several storage solutions.
+That said, we prefer not to leave all our proverbial eggs in one basket and depend on a single storage solution.
+Indeed, it’s better to separate them in case one has problems.
 However, if you want to consolidate your collection in one place, bear in mind that a desktop humidor can fill up pretty quickly!

 Desktop Humidor Preparation & Maintenance